-There is little challenge to the state’s monopoly on the use of force.
-However, there are two exceptions.
-First are the factionalized Malay-Muslim insurgents, who are active in the three southernmost provinces of Thailand, where most of the population is Malay-Muslim.
-This conflict is over a century old but was exacerbated in 2004, when incidents of violence grew precipitously.
+Few challenge the state’s monopoly on the use of force, but there are two exceptions.
+First are factionalized Malay-Muslim insurgents, who are active in the three southernmost provinces of Thailand, where most of the population is Malay-Muslim.
+This conflict is more than a century old, but gathered new force in 2004, when incidents of violence grew precipitously.
 Since 2004, thousands of civilians, members of the Thai security forces and presumed insurgents have been killed, and many more have been wounded.
-The economic costs of the conflict have exceeded well over $8 billion.
+The economic costs of the conflict have exceeded $8 billion.
 The state has been unable to quell the insurrection.
-Though the incidents of violence have decreased since 2011, they have continued to occur on a weekly basis. successfully challenging the state’s monopoly on the use of force.
-The other area where the Thai state does not have full control is along parts of the Thai-Myanmar frontier; the February 2021 coup in Myanmar increased violence within that country, which has spilled over into Thailand as insurgents and refugees fled across the border.
-In one incident during June 2022, a Myanmar fighter plane crossed into Thai airspace while pursuing rebels.
+Though incidents of violence have decreased since 2011, they have continued to occur on a weekly basis, successfully challenging the state’s monopoly on the use of force.
+The other area where the Thai state does not have full control is along parts of the Thai-Myanmar frontier; the February 2021 coup in Myanmar increased violence within that country, which has spilled over into Thailand as insurgents and refugees have fled across the border.
+In one incident in 2022, a Myanmar fighter plane crossed into Thai airspace while pursuing rebels.
+In another in 2024, Thailand’s army found itself in a standoff with Myanmar-based United Wa State Army soldiers in Thailand’s Mae Hong Son province, which borders Myanmar.

 Monopoly on the use of force

-Thailand is a multiethnic country, though its elites have succeeded in generally constructing an identity of “Thainess” in an attempt to coalesce all ethnic groups together under the monarchy.
+Thailand is a multiethnic country, though its elites have generally succeeded in constructing an identity of “Thainess” to coalesce all ethnic groups under the monarchy.
 Nevertheless, challenges in achieving unity have led to forced assimilation and the denial of citizenship rights.
 Some groups have refused to accept assimilation.
-The greatest challenge comes from Malay-Muslim insurgents in Thailand’s three southernmost provinces.
+About 1% of Thais are northern ethnic minorities.
+While Thailand has citizenship laws for them, the application process is complex, and some Thai officials are prejudiced.

-The Nationality Act (2008) grants total authority to the state to revoke citizenship for naturalized citizens.
-A 2012 amendment to the Nationality Act only grants citizenship to approximately 17,000 people identified as “displaced Thais.”
-Meanwhile, ethnic minorities are still vulnerable to human trafficking.
-Examples of this occurred in 2013 and 2015 when members of Thailand’s military were implicated in trafficking Rohingya people.
-Attempts by the Thai state to “Thai-ify” the Deep South, where Malay Muslims dominate the population, have ranged from violent repression to the imposition of Thai culture and education.
-Since 2004, when the insurgency intensified, close to 7,500 people have been killed and over 12,000 wounded.
-During the height of the COVID-19 pandemic, ethnic minorities living in border regions suffered discrimination for possibly transmitting COVID-19.
+The Nationality Act (2008) grants the state total authority to revoke the citizenship of naturalized citizens.
+A 2012 amendment to the Nationality Act grants citizenship to only about 17,000 people identified as “displaced Thais.”
+Meanwhile, ethnic minorities remain vulnerable to human trafficking.
+This was evident in 2013 and 2015, when members of Thailand’s military were implicated in trafficking Rohingya people.
+Attempts by the Thai state to “Thai-ify” the Deep South region, where Malay Muslims dominate the population, have ranged from violent repression to the imposition of Thai culture and education.
+Since 2004, when the insurgency intensified, nearly 7,640 people have been killed and more than 14,000 wounded.
+During the height of the COVID-19 pandemic, ethnic minorities living in border regions suffered discrimination due to being suspected of transmitting COVID-19.
+Along the 2,401-kilometer Thai-Myanmar border, large numbers of migrants and refugees from Myanmar have either sought Thai citizenship or tried to continue living in Thailand.

 State identity

-The latest 2017 constitution permits freedom of religion while banning discrimination based on religion.
-Nevertheless, informally, Buddhism pervades Thailand as the dominant religion.
-The Thai king can only be Buddhist, and the state permits only Buddhist national holidays, subsidizes only Buddhist institutions and has forbidden the insulting of Buddhism.
+The 2017 constitution permits freedom of religion and bans religious discrimination.
+However, in practice, Buddhism pervades Thailand as the dominant religion.
+The Thai king must be Buddhist, and the state allows only Buddhist national holidays, subsidizes only Buddhist institutions and has banned insults to Buddhism.
 Meanwhile, the government limits the number of foreign non-Buddhist missionaries allowed into Thailand.
-State authorities allied with mainstream Buddhist groups (particularly Theravada Buddhism) have been accused of intimidating nontraditional Buddhist variants (e.g., Dhammakaya) and coercing Malay Muslims (and their Pondok schools) in Thailand’s Deep South.
-On the other hand, Thai authorities continue to encourage interfaith dialogues.
-In terms of religion, only the teaching of Buddhism is allowed in public schools.
+State authorities allied with mainstream Buddhist groups (particularly Theravada Buddhism) have been accused of intimidating non-traditional Buddhist groups (for example, Dhammakaya) and coercing Malay Muslims and their Pondok schools in Thailand’s Deep South.
+At the same time, Thai authorities continue to encourage interfaith dialogue.
+Only Buddhism may be taught in public schools.

 No interference of religious dogmas

-Basic administration generally operates more efficiently in urban centers than in the rural areas of provincial Thailand.
-The reach of jurisdiction, tax authorities and law enforcement, as well as the administration of communication, transport, and basic infrastructure (such as water, education, health) are provided throughout the country, but they are most accessible (as well as offered in sufficient quantity and quality) in Bangkok and provincial urban areas.
+The state’s basic administrative functions generally operate more efficiently in urban centers than in rural areas of provincial Thailand.
+The reach of the judicial system, tax authorities and law enforcement, as well as the administration of communication, transport and basic infrastructure (such as water, education, health), extends throughout the country, but is most accessible (and offered in sufficient quantity and quality) in Bangkok and provincial urban areas.
 Thailand’s bureaucracy is highly centralized.
-Corruption
+Corruption and lethargy are endemic among bureaucrats.
+Thailand’s generally efficient yet autocratic administrative structure allegedly helped it manage the COVID-19 pandemic.
+During this period, powerful people obtained higher-quality COVID-19 vaccines faster than others.
+This period also saw basic infrastructure services limited or disrupted.
+Although cuts in services occurred during the COVID-19 era, services have returned since the end of the pandemic response and the beginning of the elected civilian government in 2023.

 Basic administration

-appointed by the military junta (2014 – 2019).
-The constitutionality of election laws was decided by the Constitutional Court, members of which had been appointed by the junta.
-The same junta created a political party (Palang Pracharat) to compete (successfully) in that election.
-The electoral formula chosen by a committee selected by the junta made it impossible for any party to win a majority in the lower house of parliament.
-The junta’s 2017 constitution mandates that a junta-appointed Senate can participate in the selection of a prime minister, increasing the chances that the junta’s preferred candidate will win.
-The senators had been appointed from a group of people who were junta loyalists.
-The 2019 election – stage-managed by and for Thailand’s junta and military – brought junta leader General Prayuth Chan-ocha to power as prime minister, leading a coalition dominated by the military proxy party, Palang Pracharat.
+Elections are held in Thailand, but they have not been free and fair.
+This is because the 2019 and 2023 general elections were overseen by the Election Commission, whose commissioners were appointed by the military junta (2014 – 2019).
+The Constitutional Court, whose members were appointed by the junta, ruled on the constitutionality of election laws.
+The same junta created a political party, Palang Pracharat, to compete in the 2019 election, which it won.
+The junta’s 2017 constitution mandated that a junta-appointed Senate would participate in the selection of a prime minister, increasing the chances that the junta’s preferred candidate would win.
+The senators were drawn from among a group of junta loyalists.
 Provincial authority elections were held in December 2020.
 Subdistrict and mayoral elections were held in 2021, and Bangkok’s gubernatorial election was held in May 2022, all supervised by the junta-appointed Election Commission.
 Nevertheless, the landslide winner of the Bangkok election was Chadchart Sittipunt, an independent candidate not favored by the military.
-He is a nascent hope for Thai democracy.
-With a general election approaching in 2023, at least two political parties are backed by the military: Palang Pracharat (led by Deputy PM [General] Prawit Wongsuwan) and Ruam Thai Sang Chart (to which General Prayuth has become affiliated).
-Media access for all political parties has not been fair or equal and is primarily skewed to help the two aforementioned parties.
+He is a source of nascent hope for Thai democrats.
+Although the same Election Commission oversaw the 2023 general election, voting irregularities were minimal.
+The election winner was Move Forward, a party seeking reforms in the military and the monarchy.
+The second-place party was Thaksin Shinawatra’s Pheu Thai Party, which is disliked by the country’s aristocracy.
+The two parties backed by the military – Palang Pracharat (led by Deputy Prime Minister and General Prawit Wongsuwan) and Ruam Thai Sang Chart (General Prayuth’s party) – ended up joining a coalition government led by Pheu Thai.

 Free and fair elections

-Thai politics and state power are dominated by the monarchy.
-The army-dominant military also enjoys multiple enclaves of power, unmonitored by the law.
-The monarchy has sustained its power following the accession of the rather unpopular King Rama X in 2016.
-Monarchical power seemed to weaken when the king’s oldest daughter died in December 2022.
-The king is assisted by a Privy Council and an Office of the Royal Household, which enjoy near legal impunity.
-The current Senate was appointed by a military junta (2014 – 2019) from a selection of individuals aligned with the armed forces.
-In 2023, General Prayuth Chan-ocha, the former junta leader, was completing a four-year term as prime minister while remaining influential in the military.
-A 2023 election will determine whether he will obtain a new term.
-Elected civilian representatives exist, in the lower house of parliament and at the local level, though their authority is understandably limited by the dominance of the monarchy and military.
+Thai politics and state power are dominated by the monarchy and military, both of which operate within multiple enclaves of authority that are largely unmonitored by law.
+In particular, the monarchy has sustained its power following the accession of the rather unpopular King Rama X in 2016.
+The king is assisted by the Privy Council and the Office of the Royal Household, bodies which enjoy near impunity under the law.
+The current Senate was selected in a non-transparent process that, in June 2024, resulted in an upper house influenced by the conservative Bhumjaithai Party.
+All election commissioners, Constitutional Court judges and other independent monitoring agency heads are appointed in consultation with this Senate.
+Former junta leader and Prime Minister General Prayuth Chan-ocha became a member of the king’s Privy Council in late 2023.
+In October 2024, appointments to lead the military and police were considered favorable to the palace.
+Elected civilian representatives exist in the lower house of parliament and at the local level, though their authority is limited by the dominance of the monarchy and military.

 Effective power to govern

-Political and civil society groups tend to enjoy inconsistent rights, depending on whether they are perceived as a threat to Thailand’s aristocracy and military.
-The junta (2014 – 2019) variously applied the Martial Law Act, emergency decree, and junta orders to muzzle association and assembly rights of regime opponents.
-Following the 2019 elections, which resulted in a slight widening of the political scene, the state still sought to deny association/assembly rights to people accused of violating Section 112 of Thailand’s Criminal Code (lèse-majesté).
-The state also sought to deny these rights by instituting an emergency decree in March 2020, citing the need to prevent the spread of COVID-19.
-Beginning in July 2020, security forces imprisoned and/or used excessive force against peaceful protesters belonging to groups under the pro-democracy movement Ratsadorn (The People).
+Political and civil society groups are accorded inconsistent rights depending on whether they are perceived as a threat to Thailand’s aristocracy and military.
+The junta (2014 – 2019) variously applied the Martial Law Act, an emergency decree and junta orders to muzzle the association and assembly rights of regime opponents.
+Following the 2019 elections, which resulted in a slight widening of the political scene, the state still sought to deny association and assembly rights to people accused of violating Section 112 of Thailand’s Criminal Code (lèse-majesté).
+The state also sought to deny these rights by instituting an emergency decree from March 2020 to September 2022, citing the need to prevent the spread of COVID-19.
+Beginning in July 2020, security forces imprisoned or used excessive force against peaceful protesters belonging to groups participating in the Ratsadorn (The People) pro-democracy movement.
+By 2024, these youthful protesters had been successfully repressed.
 The state also crushed demonstrations by farmers, unions, ethnic minorities and refugees.
-The March 2020 state of emergency continued to be applied until October 2022, giving a pretext for the state to continue restricting association and assembly rights.
-But even after the state of emergency revocation, other laws effectively bolstered state repression, including Criminal Code Sections 112, the Public Assembly Act, and the newly amended Communicable Diseases Act.
+Finally, the state has used decrees to prevent assemblies of Malay-Muslim protesters in Thailand’s Deep South region, where a secessionist movement has been brewing since at least 2004.
+The state has used various laws to quash opposition, including the Martial Law Act, the emergency decree, Criminal Code Section 112, the Public Assembly Act and the newly amended Communicable Diseases Act.

 Association / assembly rights

-Following the end of direct military rule in June 2019, the state partly relaxed its dictatorial repression of freedom of expression that had lasted from 2014 to 2019.
-However, following the 2020 COVID-19 pandemic and especially with the rise of youth-led demonstrations beginning in July 2020, four laws (the emergency decree, Section 112 of Thailand’s Criminal Code (lèse-majesté), Section 116 of that Code [Sedition] and a restrictive Computer Crimes Act) were imposed together to inhibit freedom of expression.
-As a result, numerous demonstration leaders were imprisoned, beginning especially in 2021.
-In 2023, the number of prosecutions under Section 112 reached 215 people and 234 cases.
-The state also attacked freedom of expression through the Criminal Defamation Act, and the 2019 creation of an “Anti-Fake News Center” which closely monitors the media for any violations of the aforementioned crimes, violations of which can result in multiyear prison terms.
-These laws have promoted self-censorship in all forms of Thai media.
-At least one Thai corporation used criminal defamation lawsuits to intimidate employees and journalists critical of its activities.
-Finally, there has been at least one case of SLAPP (Strategic Lawsuits against Popular Participation) whereby arch-royalists brought stringent legal action (which could have resulted in imprisonment) against a left-wing academic to silence and/or discredit him.
-Currently, the structure of the media system does not permit a plurality of opinions because it is subject to state censorship.
+The state’s “Anti-Fake News Center” closely monitors media for any violations of these laws, which can result in multiyear prison terms.
+These laws have promoted self-censorship across all forms of Thai media.
+At least one Thai corporation has used criminal defamation lawsuits to intimidate employees and journalists critical of its activities.
+Finally, there has been at least one case of a so-called strategic lawsuit against popular participation (SLAPP suit) in which arch-royalists brought legal action (which could have resulted in imprisonment) against a left-wing academic aiming to silence or discredit him.
+Currently, the structure of the media system does not permit expression of a plurality of opinions because it is subject to state censorship.

 Freedom of expression